nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my journey as a software developer.

+## Sunday 5-Mar-2023

+Continued working on LBJS API Server, reviewing the implemented paths and refining the code, runing manual tests to validate functionality and crash avoidance.
+Utilized whiteboarding to work out logic fix-ups and refactorings for some functions.
+There is still work to do here but it is better.
+Began researching SecureCookies, which seem simple enough, just need to figure out the proper syntax to get the secure key working.
+Current thinking is to use a secret salt and just go with that.
+One concern is dealing with these massively long UUIDs - it might be good to use URLEncoded or some other conversion or digest method to keep the IDs from becoming too long for the frameworks to handle them (introducing unexpected results and matching or authorization bugs).

 ## Saturday 4-Mar-2023

 Did some job search work and updated lots of administrative items and documentation.
 I also completed a week-end retro for this week.
 These are helpful in setting a pace and expectations going forward.